maziac/DeZog/README.md

 ## Usage

-Please look at the documentation ['Usage of the VS Code Z80 Debug Adapter'](documentation/Usage.md).
+Please look at the documentation ['Usage of DeZog'](documentation/Usage.md).

 ## License